Nigerian Railway Corporation: Cape gauge lines

-Under construction is the 1,443-kilometer Eastern Rail Line from Port Harcourt to Maiduguri since 9 March 2021, with construction activities including renovation or reconstruction of existing lines.
+Under construction is the 1,443-kilometre Eastern Rail Line from Port Harcourt to Maiduguri since 9 March 2021, with construction activities including renovation or reconstruction of existing lines.
 The project also includes new branch lines to Owerri and Damaturu, increasing the total length 2,044 km.
 Completion is scheduled for 2024.

 Funding for the Lagos-Calabar rail line along the Nigerian coast to be built under Chinese management was released in early 2021, but the start of construction appears to be delayed to a date after the Nigerian general election in 2023.

 The line to Gusau has been closed since a bridge collapsed in 2002.

 The NRC network does not yet connect to the rail network of neighboring states.
 However, in February 2021, construction began on a cape-gauge link from Kano to Maradi, the second-largest city in Niger, under the auspices of Portugal's Mota-Engil SGPS SA, with planned inauguration in 2023, which will be one of the first rail lines in Niger.
-SUbsequently construction has begun on a standard gauge link from Kano to Maradi.
+Subsequently construction has begun on a standard gauge link from Kano to Maradi.

 In September 2022, after a 10-year interruption, the Cape Gauge service from Bauchi to the suburb of Inkil resumed.
 Train services in this area, northeastern Nigeria, were at a standstill due to the Boko Haram unrest and were subsequently renovated.